chirpy2605/voron/V0/Dragon_Burner/README.md

 ## Notes:

-This version no longer supports to v0.1 X -carriage.
+This version no longer supports the v0.1 X -carriage.
 This means that to use this release you will need to do the minimal upgrade from v0.1 to v0.2 of either:

 New X Carriage, new X/Y joint tops and sensorless homing